 Your doctor can recommend either the abdominal ultrasound or the transvaginal ultrasound (3).

-- For the abdominal scan, you should have a full bladder.
+- For the abdominal scan, you will be asked to have a full bladder.
 At this stage of pregnancy, the fetus is tiny, and a full bladder helps move the uterus up for getting a better image of the fetus.
 Wear comfortable and loose clothing since you will have to expose your abdomen during the scan.

-- For the transvaginal scan, you should have an empty bladder since a full bladder blocks the fetal view.
+- For the transvaginal scan, you will be asked to empty your bladder since a full bladder blocks the fetal view.

 The Ultrasound Procedure